11 Questions to think about before spending a marketing dollar

 by Tony Vidler

-The problem is the expectations were not thought about strategically, and the expectations were optimistically vague at best.
 Tactics are action-oriented….they are activities that you do in order to achieve a strategic objective.

 Beginning marketing planning by focussing on tactics is like buying luggage and then deciding on what sort of trip you are going on.
-If I bought a really cool mountaineers backpack which converts into an igloo on demand, because it seemed a good idea at the time and it was a bargain, it isn’t necessarily going to be the best luggage I could have bought for a luxury cruise around the pacific islands is it?
+If I bought a really cool mountaineers backpack which converts into an tent on demand, because it seemed a good idea at the time and it was a bargain, it isn’t necessarily going to be the best luggage I could have bought for a luxury cruise around the pacific islands is it?

 Thinking strategically about your marketing objectives helps identify the tactics which are most likely to produce the results you want or need.
 The big questions that will help clarify the strategic objectives are: